-Humble, self taught beginnings where success was not only not guaranteed but at times not expected is where my roots lie.
-This section includes a history of many of the endeavors and projects I've created and worked on personally and professionally over the years and represent a life of paving my own way to success through a lot of hard work and perseverance.
+This section includes a history of many of the endeavors and projects I've created and worked on personally and professionally over the years.
+Collectively, they represent a life of figuring things out through a lot of hard work and perseverance.

 1999 - TEXTRIS

 This is a game I wrote from the ground up using Delphi (Pascal on steroids) that combined the mechanics of Tetris and Scrabble.
 As well as the programming, I also did all the art (pr-art) and audio.

 The game was level and time based with special pieces, power ups and an internet high score list.
 It was the first fully completed game I ever made.
 I've flirted with the notion of remaking it, but the closest I came to doing so was Precious Words.

 2000 - online-rpg-merchant.com

 Online RPG Merchant was a website I built when I saw the opportunity to sell items in the early era massive multiplayer online game Asheron's Call.
 I played the game so much that I made a business out of it.
 This was long before Player Auctions and before these types of activities were frowned upon.
 PayPal came out in March 2000, but they didn't implement shopping carts for websites until 2001.

 This was something I started for fun / to justify the amount of time I spent playing the game, but it actually became a successful endeavor, and I ended up saving up enough money selling virtual items that I quit cooking and moved to South Carolina.

 It was a very niche thing to do back in those days, and most of my friends and family didn't even understand what I was doing or believe that people would buy items that didn't exist in the real world.